tiran077/aws-terraform-ansible-tasks/README.md

 Need to have in GitHub secrets
   - AWS_PROFILE_FILE ( amazon user credentials which have access to all needed services )
   - DEMO_KEY ( pem file of instances )

-  - self hosted github runner
+and self hosted github runner.